Republican State Lawmakers Split Over Anti-Abortion Strategy

 But the speed of passage of some of these laws masks divisions about strategy and commitment to the cause within the anti-abortion movement.

-Tennessee infighting over 'heartbeat bill'
+Tennessee infighting over "heartbeat bill"

 In Tennessee, for instance, there's a philosophical split between pragmatists and idealists.